SashaaChrr/SashaaChrr/README.md

                       ——— 🐾 ———

 GAHHH TYSM FOR UNDERSTANDING AND READING THIS!!!
-Feel free to send me a friend request after you read all of this only
+Feel free to send me a friend request after you read all of this only (My eng is lil bad so my grammar is not good👍💔)